HMS Nemesis (1780): Troopship

 Between September 1811 and May 1812, Nemesis was at Sheerness being fitted as a troopship.
 Commander James Maude commissioned her in February as a 16-gun troopship.
-She sailed to North America in 1813.
+On 30 March 1813 the 2nd Royal Marine Battalion embarked on the ships HMS Romulus, HMS Diomede, HMS Nemesis, and HMS Fox set sail on 7 April, and arrived in Bermuda on 29 May 1813.

 Nemesis was among the British vessels that shared in the capture on 21 June of the American ship Herman, and her cargo.

 On 11 July 1813, Nemesis was with Romulus, Fox, Sceptre, and Conflict, and the tenders and Cockchafer, anchored off the Ocracoke bar, in the Outer Banks of North Carolina.
 There the boats of the squadron captured the brig, Anaconda, of 18 guns, and a privateer schooner, the Atlas, of 10 guns.
 The British took the two prizes into service as and St Lawrence.
 Nemesis then sailed north and next appears at Montreal on 31 October as one of six ships that brought two battalions of Royal Marines and two batteries of Royal Marine artillery to Montreal from Halifax to help protect that city after the defeat of the British at the Battle of Lake Erie.

 By 22 December Nemesis was back in the Channel.
 On that day she assisted the brig-sloop Helicon in her chase Revenant, a French privateer schooner.
 Helicon captured Revenant and her crew of 75, some five leagues south of the Eddystone.
 She was one day out of Saint-Malo and had made no captures.